scotasaurus/MouseSquad/README.md

+### Future Assignments

-Materials for all modules are included in this respository as well.
+Feel free to browse!
+Materials for all modules are included in this respository for future consumption.